-The NUMBER OF STATUS POINTS IN GGIO1 setting corresponds to the Generic Logical Node GGIO1, which is mapped to Flex-States in the T60.
-The FlexStates allow user-customized access to the FlexLogic[TM] operand states in the relay.
+The NUMBER OF STATUS POINTS IN GGIO1 setting determines the number of "Ind" (single point status indications) that are instantiated in the GGIO1 logical node.
+The indication points in GGIO1 are mapped to FlexStates in the T60.
+These Flex-States allow user-customized access to the FlexLogicTM operand states in the relay.

-The SERVER SCANNING feature is "Disabled" by default and operational while the IEC 61850 protocol is enabled.
+The SERVER SCANNING feature should be set to "Disabled" when IEC 61850 client/server functionality is not required.
 IEC 61850 has two modes of functionality: GOOSE/GSSE inter-device communication and client/server communication.
-If the GOOSE/GSSE functionality is required without the IEC 61850 client/server feature, then server scanning can be disabled to increase CPU resources.
-When server scanning is disabled, there will be no updates from the server to the client, although the client still will be able to connect to the server (T60 relay).
+If the GOOSE/GSSE functionality is required without the IEC 61850 client server feature, then server scanning can be disabled to increase CPU resources.
+When server scanning is disabled, there will be not updated to the IEC 61850 logical node status values in the T60.
+Clients will still be able to connect to the server (T60 relay), but most data values will not be updated.
+This setting does not affect GOOSE/GSSE operation.